Nuitka/Nuitka-website/site/posts/nuitka-release-14.rst

 most prominently Windows.

 Then this also adds new features, specifically custom reports.
-Also tools to aid with adding Nuitka package configuration input data, to list DLLs and data files.
+Also tools to aid with adding Nuitka Package Configuration input data, to list DLLs and data files.

 With multidist we see a brand new ability to combine several programs